mrismanaziz/Reforestation/README.md

-## What did the digital clock say to the grandfather clock?
-Look, no hands!
+## How does a French skeleton say hello?
+Bone-jour.